Resistor Terms:

 Bands: As in resistor color code bands.
 Refer to the Color Code definition.

 Bias Resistor: A resistor used to bias a circuit.
-A resistor used to apply a DC bias.
+A resistor used to apply a DC bias or reference voltage.

 Transistor Bias Circuit